-Thus, the Group A dyes were deemed unsuitable for further investigation.
-In contrast, the two dyes categorized as Group B displayed sharp absorption peaks in the visible region.
-For comparison, all spectra were normalized at the wavelength where maximal absorption peak occurs.
-Since the maximum absorbance of DNA/RNA is near 260 nm when apply UVC light above 240 nm, dyes with obvious absorbance below 300 nm, which we assume to be around 260 nm, are desired.
-However, these Group B dyes failed to show significant absorption characteristics near the desired range, leading to their exclusion from subsequent studies.
-Only four dyes, assigned to Group C, fulfilled this criterion.
+Thus, the group A dyes were deemed unsuitable for further investigation.
+In contrast, the two dyes categorized as group B displayed sharp absorption peaks in the visible region.
+For comparison, all spectra were normalized at the wavelength where the maximal absorption peak occurs.
+Since the maximum absorbance of DNA/RNA is near 260 nm when applying UV-C light above 240 nm, dyes with obvious absorbance below 300 nm, which we assume to be around 260 nm, are desired.
+However, these group B dyes failed to show significant absorption characteristics near the desired range, leading to their exclusion from subsequent studies.
+Only four dyes, assigned to group C, fulfilled this criterion.
 These dyes displayed distinct absorption characteristics near 260 nm (below 300 nm in this study) and sharp absorption peaks in the visible region.

 To ensure a homogeneous dye distribution within the aerosol droplet, it is essential to have a high dissolution rate for the selected dye in the DEHS solvent.
-The correlation between the absorbance and the concentration of the dye solutions was examined to quantitatively evaluate the solubility level of the chosen dyes (#3, #4, #6, #7 in Tab.
-1).
-Figure 8 presents the typical UV absorption spectra of an unsuitable dye (#3) and a suitable dye (#4) with concentration ranging from 1 μg·mL-1 to 20 μg·mL-1.
+The correlation between the absorbance and the concentration of the dye solutions was examined to quantitatively evaluate the solubility level of the chosen dyes (no. 3, no. 4, no. 6, and no. 7 in Table 1).

+Figure 8 presents the typical UV absorption spectra of an unsuitable dye (no. 3) and a suitable dye (no. 4) with the concentration ranging from 1 to $20 \,\mu\text{g mL}^{-1}$ .
 A linear fit was established for each dye based on the maximum absorbance in the visible spectrum region.
-The results revealed that two of the tested dyes (#4 and #7) had a goodness of fit (R-squared) value greater than 0.99 in a simple linear regression, suggesting superior dissolution and long-term stability in DEHS.
-As a result, these two dyes (#4 and #7) with higher linearity were selected as candidates for the model system in this research study, as dye degradation was used to estimate the UV radiation dose.
+The results revealed that two of the tested dyes (no. 4 and no. 7) had a goodness-of-fit ( $R^2$ ) value greater than 0.99 in a simple linear regression, suggesting superior dissolution and long-term stability in DEHS.
+As a result, these two dyes (no. 4 and no. 7) with higher linearity were selected as candidates for the model system in this research study, as the dye degradation was used to estimate the UV radiation dose.